Ab initio calculations of the electronic structure of Ac$^+$: Results

 We have followed the convention used by~\cite{Kramida2022} to label the different transition types, with mixed types having more than 2\% contribution of a second multipolarity.
 There is good agreement for all the calculated transition rates except for the $6d7s$ ($^3$D$_1$) $\rightarrow$ $7s^2$ ($^1$S$_0$) transition, where the CI+MBPT+Br result is higher than the predicted rate from Ref.~\cite{Kramida2022} by several orders of magnitude.
 However, this discrepancy is not significant in the context of the LRC experiment, as the measurement does not rely on the precise knowledge of the lifetime of the $6d7s$ ($^3$D$_1$) state.
 This state should just be long lived enough to be detected, which is the case for both lifetime predictions.

 The calculated spontaneous decay transition rates and lifetimes of the states of interest are shown in Table~\ref{tab:Rates_Lifetimes}.
 Spontaneous decay rates are taken as the sum of decay rates of all available decay pathways from the state of interest and lifetimes are the inverse of the spontaneous decay rates.
+We estimate the accuracy of these rates at within $\sim\!
+10\%$ based on the difference between the CI+MBPT+Br and CI+MBPT methods (i.e. modification of the single body operator shown in equation~\ref{eqn:modOperator}).

 The two odd states $7s7p\ ^{3}$P$^{o}_{1}$ and $6d7p\ ^{1}$P$^{o}_{1}$ were found to be short lived with lifetimes of $\sim10^{-9}-10^{-8}$~s, while the $6d7s\ ^{3}$D$_{1}$ level was found to be metastable with a lifetime of $10^5$~s.